SvenMertin/SUMO3d/README.md

 Hopefully you can get it to run, have fun!

-This project contains GNU General Public License licensed parts from the Traci4J project and due to this is also puhblished under the same license.
+This project contains GNU General Public License licensed parts from the Traci4J project and due to this is also published under the same license.